pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 az.summary(idata_ps_reg_expend_h, var_names=["b"])
 ```

-This is much better and we can see that the propensity score feature in conjunction with the health factors to arrive at a sensible treatement effect estimate.
+This is much better and we can see that modelling the propensity score feature in conjunction with the health factors leads to a more sensible treatement effect estimate.
 This kind of finding echoes the lesson reported in Angrist and Pischke that:

 > "Regression control for the right covariates does a reasonable job of eliminating selection effects..." pg 91 _Mostly Harmless Econometrics_ {cite:t}`angrist2008harmless`

 So we're back to the question of the right controls.
 There is a no real way to avoid this burden.
-Neither machine learning nor double machine learning can serve as a pancea absent domain knowledge and careful attention to the problem at hand.
+Neither machine learning nor double machine learning can serve as a panacea absent domain knowledge and careful attention to the problem at hand.
 This is never the inspiring message people want to hear, but it is unfortunately true.
 Regression helps with this because the unforgiving clarity of a coefficiencts table is a reminder that there is no substitute to measuring the right things well.

 +++